 The Ikageng Ditamatieng Cooperative, a registered association formed by waste pickers on that dump, runs the new Recycling Centre, which opened in November 2014.
 The cooperative works with all levels of government—the municipality, the Free State Department of Economic Development, Tourism and Environmental Affairs (DETEA), and the national Department of Environmental Affairs.
 A wide range of industry partners are also involved, including the Packaging Council of South Africa (PACSA) and PET Recycling Company (PETCO), among many others.

-Simon Mbata, one of the workers and a long-time leader with the South African Waste Pickers Association (SAWPA), was instrumental in bringing the Recycling Centre to fruition.
+Simon Mbata (pictured at top), one of the workers and a long-time leader with the South African Waste Pickers Association (SAWPA), was instrumental in bringing the Recycling Centre to fruition.
 He explained that Vaal Park, located in Free State about an hour’s drive south of Johannesburg, was chosen as the first community slated to begin a segregation-at-source waste programme.
 Initially, 3,000 households were invited to pick up two wheelie bins: one for paper, cardboard, glass, metal, and all plastics, the other for non-recyclable waste.
 Every Wednesday, garbage trucks take the waste to the landfill.
 On Thursday, the Recycling Centre’s truck makes the rounds, collecting the recyclables and bringing them to the Centre for sorting.

 But many people don’t use the bins and don’t wait for Thursday pick-up.
 Instead, they drive their materials to the Centre.